Politics, Policy, and Future Impacts: A Year-End Guide for Canada

 As President Trump returns to the White House, this could allow Trudeau to highlight his experience with potential CUSMA renegotiations and tariffs, as he did from 2016-2018.
 The Liberals may attempt to link the Conservatives to Trump-style rhetoric, but the election will likely focus on affordability.
 Adding to the uncertainty is the recent collapse of the Supply and Confidence Agreement between the New Democrats and Liberals, which could accelerate the election date from October 2025.

-As political parties position themselves on issues like inflation, affordability, and trade with the U.S. post-presidential election, what opportunities and challenges could arise for Canadian businesses?
-Will the push for economic resilience open new doors in sectors like energy, technology, and infrastructure, or will rising tensions around policy changes create more uncertainty?
+As political parties focus on inflation, affordability, and U.S. trade, what challenges and opportunities could emerge for Canadian businesses?
+Will economic resilience foster growth in energy, tech, and infrastructure, or will policy shifts add uncertainty?

 As of now short-term uncertainty seems likely though the Government of Canada has been quick to provide assurances that they will attempt to keep things maximally business-as-usual.